Updated October 7, 2023

-In simple words an Investment bank is an institution which helps other corporates and businesses for various business related activities.
-It acts as a financial intermediary, performing variety of functions like underwriting, mergers and acquisitions, Fund Raising, Initial public Offering, corporate reorganizations and restructuring, acting as a financial adviser for institutional clients etc.
+It is an outline of Investment Banking for Dummies.
+Simply put, an Investment bank is an institution that helps other corporations and businesses with various business-related activities.
+It acts as a financial intermediary, performing multiple functions like underwriting, mergers, acquisitions, fundraising, Initial Public Offering, corporate reorganizations, restructuring, a financial adviser for institutional clients, etc.

 Who is an Investment Banker?

-- An Investment banker advises his clients on high level issues of financial organization.
-Their major functions include managing the issuance of bonds, recommending and executing strategies mergers and acquisitions and handling the selling of a company’s stock to the public.
+- An Investment banker advises his clients on high-level issues of financial organization.
+Their primary functions include managing the issuance of bonds, recommending and executing strategies for mergers and acquisitions, and handling the selling of a company’s stock to the public.

-- Their work involves lots of financial analysis and requires a strong background in.
+- Their work involves lots of financial analysis and requires a strong background.

-- Also personal and strategic skills are vital to an investment banker because he serves as a strategist for his clients.
+- Also, personal and strategic skills are vital to an investment banker because he is a client strategist.
 He helps them develop their financial plans as well as implement them.

-- At the global level, investment bankers act as critical figures in the shaping of the American and world economies.
+- At the global level, investment bankers act as critical figures in shaping the American and world economies.

 - They help in managing mergers of multibillion-dollar corporations.

 - Investment bankers work for long hours.
-Work weeks of 70 hours or more are common.
+Work weeks of 70 hours or more are typical.

-- Bu barring all the pros and cons the work is extremely interesting for those who work passionately for an investment bank.
+- But barring all the pros and cons, the work is exciting for those who work passionately for an investment bank.

-- Investment bankers in the office, spend their time developing strategies to pitch to clients, preparing financial analyses and documents, or working with the sales forces of their banks in selling the bonds and stocks.
+- Investment bankers in the office spend their time developing strategies to pitch to clients, preparing financial analyses and documents, or working with the sales forces of their banks in selling bonds and stocks.

 Investment Banking Functions

-- Raising Capital & Security Underwriting – Investment Banks act as middlemen between a company that wants to issue new securities and the buying public.
-So basically it helps a company who is in need of capital or funds, by issuing securities.
+- Raising Capital & Security Underwriting – Investment Banks act as middlemen between companies that want to issue new securities and the buying public.
+So, it helps a company that needs capital or funds by issuing securities.

-- Mergers & Acquisitions – Investment bank helps in facilitating the M&A deals between various firms.
-Thus an Investment Banks advises buyers and sellers on valuations, negotiation, pricing and structuring as well as procedures and implementations.
+- Mergers & Acquisitions – Investment bank helps facilitate M&A deals between various firms.
+Thus, an Investment Bank advises buyers and sellers on valuations, negotiation, pricing, structuring, procedures, and implementations.

-- Sales & Trading – Investment Banks helps in matching up buyers and sellers as well as buys and sells securities out of their own account to facilitate the trading of securities.
+- Sales & Trading – Investment Banks help match buyers and sellers and buy and sell securities from their accounts to facilitate trading.

 - Equity Research – The research department of an investment bank comes up with various research reports on the industries or other companies and helps its clients with investment decisions.